Fuxi

-Fuxi was counted as the first mythical emperor of China, "a divine being with a serpent's body" who was miraculously born, a Taoist deity, and/or a member of the Three Sovereigns at the beginning of the Chinese dynastic period.
+Fuxi was counted as the first mythical emperor of China, а divine being with a serpent's body who was miraculously born, a Taoist deity, and/or a member of the Three Sovereigns at the beginning of the Chinese dynastic period.
 Some representations show him as a human with snake-like characteristics, "a leaf-wreathed head growing out of a mountain", "or as a man clothed with animal skins."

 Names

 He is also known as Bao Xi (包牺) and Mi Xi (宓羲).

 Origin

 Pangu was said to be the creation god in Chinese mythology.
 He was a giant sleeping within an egg of chaos.
 As he awoke, he stood up and divided the sky and the earth.
 Pangu then died after standing up, and his body turned into rivers, mountains, plants, animals, and everything else in the world, among which is a powerful being known as Huaxu (華胥).
 Huaxu gave birth to a twin brother and sister, Fuxi and Nüwa.
 Fuxi and Nüwa are said to be creatures that have human faces and the bodies of snakes.

 However, in some myths, Fuxi was held to be the creator, not Pangu, who worked alone and not with Nüwa.

 Fuxi was known as the "original god", and he was said to have been born in the lower-middle reaches of the Yellow River in a place called Chengji (成紀) (possibly modern Lantian, Shaanxi province, or Tianshui, Gansu province).

 A possible historical interpretation of the myth is that Huaxu (Fuxi's mother) was a leader during the matriarchal society (c.
 2600 BC) as early Chinese developed language skill while Fuxi and Nüwa were leaders in the early patriarchal society (c.
-2600 BC) while Chinese began the marriage rituals.
+2600 BC) when the Chinese began performing marriage rituals.

 A divinity Taihao (太皞, "The Great Bright One") appears, vaguely, in sources before the Han dynasty, independent from Fuxi.
 Later, Fuxi is identified with Taihao, the latter being his courtesy or formal name.

-According to legend, the goddess of the Luo River, Mifei, was the daughter of Fuxi.
+According to legend, the goddess of the Luo River, Fufei (Note: Some sources erroneously read 宓妃 as Mifei, since 宓 is more commonly read as Mi in other words.), was the daughter of Fuxi.
 Additionally, some versions of the legend state that she is Fuxi's consort.
 She drowned in the Luo River while crossing it and became the spirit of the Luo River.